 Exploratorium Identity

-The oversized "O" in the Exploratorium logo is a symbolic "opening" into experience.
-It's intended to be an invitation for visitors to find “anything and everything” interesting.
-Beyond that, it signifies the museum's deep philosophy of empowerment; the hope for each visitor to explore and respect their own perceptions and to make their own meaning from experience.
-I worked directly with typographer Erik Spiekermann to create the EXPLO Font, with a stencil version based on found typography at the Pier 15 building.
+The oversized "O" in the Exploratorium logo is a symbolic "opening" into direct experience.
+It is intended to be an invitation for visitors to find “anything and everything” interesting.
+Beyond that, it represents the founder Frank Oppenheimer’s philosophy of empowerment; the intention that each visitor feel free to explore, respect their own perceptions and make their own meaning from experience.
+I worked directly with typographer Erik Spiekermann to create the EXPLO Font, including a stencil version based on “found typography” at the Pier 15 building.
 As a Creative Director, I worked on increasing the consistency and creativity of the museum's graphic identity.

-The museum logo was expressed with a physical hole, cut through signage and die cut through business cards.
+The museum logo was sometimes expressed as a physical hole, cut through signage and die cut through business cards.
 Here a hole is die cut through an entire over sized annual report, including the covers.

-The logo is suggested using the circular aspect of various phenomena, in a series of donor collateral.
+The logo is suggested by the circular aspect of various phenomena, in a series of donor collateral.

 The logo becomes a “portal” view through a circular frame in a oversized capitol campaign brochure.

-The Exploratorium is an institution that embraces eccentricities.
-One of my challenges was to gradually reinterpret the very disparate public program identities, to move toward more of a family resemblance of identity.
-Here the identity is suggested through the circular shape of sub identities, like a box of chocolates.
+For many years, the anarchy of the Exploratorium meant embracing internal eccentricities.
+One of my challenges was to gradually reinterpret the many disparate public program identities, to move toward a “family resemblance”.
+The collection of different programs are confined to a circular shape, but still feel like a box of chocolates.

 Identity: